-This class has a special string representation that is shown as return value of $query_devices()$ if used in an interactive Python session and it can be otherwise obtained with repr() 25 and str() 26.
+This class has a special string representation that is shown as return value of $query_devices()$ if used in an interactive Python session.
+It will also be shown when using the print()24 function.
+Furthermore, it can be obtained with repr()25 and str()26.